felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 At the same time, even my partner was shocked, since she had gotten used to my collection taking up the space it did; in her own words, she had "grown used to it".
 She worried that I was selling too much too fast.
-However, when she saw the joy it brought me to free myself of this burden, she did not mind!
+However, when she understood the joy it brought me to free myself of this burden, she did not mind!

 {{< figure src="/img/hoarding-project/collection-value.png" position="center" >}}